Can you get around Karijini National Park with 2WD? You can now!

 Work on Weano Road is now complete and you can get to Karijini Eco Retreat on a beautiful sealed road.
 But, that’s not all.
 The new bitumen road continues all the way to Weano, Hancock, Joffre and Knox Gorges!
 No more bouncing over the corrugations to get to some of the most popular attractions in the park, including the ‘spider walk’, Kermits Pool and Joffre Falls.

-Another exciting addition is the brand new lookout that is being installed overlooking Knox Gorge.
+Another exciting addition is the brand new lookout that has been installed overlooking Knox Gorge.
 The cliff below the existing lookout became unstable during Cyclone Damien and has been closed since 2020.
-The new viewing platform will provide spectacular views down into the gorge and is expected to be open by July 2024.
-Please note, that Knox Gorge will be closed while the lookout works take place.
+The new viewing platform provides spectacular 360 degree views down into the gorge.

-Banjima Drive North, that notorious bone-shaking, gravel road that runs through the middle of the park, is also being sealed.
-It is expected to be finished towards the end of 2024 and will take 40km off the journey from Karijini Eco Retreat to Dales Gorge.
-Parts of Banjima Drive North will be closed during construction, but up to date information on road closures will be available on the Park Alerts website.
+Banjima Drive North, that notorious bone-shaking, gravel road that runs through the middle of the park, has also been sealed.
+It has taken 30 minutes off the travel time from Karijini Eco Retreat to Dales Gorge.
+Parts of Banjima Drive North were closed during construction, but up to date information on road closures will be available on the Park Alerts website.

-These new sealed roads will make travel around the park easier, safer and more accessible for everyone; including coaches, 2WD vehicles and those driving hire cars or towing caravans.
-It will also make travel to Karijini possible during the summer months, when the wet season rains often made the old gravel roads impassable.
+These new sealed roads have made travel around the park easier, safer and more accessible for everyone; including coaches, 2WD vehicles and those driving hire cars or towing caravans.
+It has also made travel to Karijini possible during the summer months, when the wet season rains often made the old gravel roads impassable.

-By the end on 2024 the only gravel roads left in the park will be:
+The only gravel roads left in the park include:

 And if you don’t want to tackle the gravel road to Joffre Falls, there is a walking trail from Karijini Eco Retreat.
 Look for ‘Joffre Ave’, just past reception.